rideau-info.com

 Oliver's Ferry, August 20, 1830, by James Pattison Cockburn, Library and Archives Canada, 1989-259-1

 The truth behind the legend is perhaps even more interesting than the legend itself.
-In 1816, John Oliver, a Scottish pioneer, set up a ferry business on the south shore of “First Narrows” of Rideau Lake (on Lot 21, Con V), the location of today’s Rideau Ferry.
-This was a narrow (~130 m) section of the lake, and the ferry linked a rough trail that led from Koyle’s Bridge (near Irish Lake – connecting with the road to Brockville) to the newly formed community of Perth.
+In 1816, John Oliver, a Scottish pioneer, set up a ferry business on the south shore of “First Narrows” of Rideau Lake (on Lot 21, Con.
+V of South Elmsley Township), the location of today’s community of Rideau Ferry.
+This was a narrow (about 130 m / 425 ft wide) section of the lake, and the ferry linked a rough trail that led from Koyle’s Bridge (near the head of Irish Lake – connecting with the road to Brockville) to the newly formed community of Perth.
 The trail in the area of Oliver’s Ferry was described as “an avenue cut through extensive forest where the traveller had to pass over rocks, and wade through swamps and to surmount all the inequalities of the ground in its natural condition.”
-[Skelton, pg.
-111].

-When the Reverend William Bell passed this way on route to Perth in 1817 he noted “At the ferry house, Mr. and Mrs. Oliver showed me every attention and sent their son [William] with me to the house of Andrew Donaldson, Esq. [a next door neighbour of the Olivers], where I remained the night.”
-[Skelton, pg.
-112].
-John Oliver appeared to have a somewhat unstable personality, which culminated in his death by suicide (shooting himself) in 1818.
-Reverend Bell noted that Oliver had forsaken all professions of religion and succumbed to his lunacy [Kennedy, pg.
-22].
-His neighbour Donaldson didn’t fare much better, originally a devout Presbyterian he seems to have degraded over time.
+When Reverend William Bell passed this way on route to Perth in 1817, he noted “At the ferry house, Mr. and Mrs. Oliver showed me every attention and sent their son [William] with me to the house of Andrew Donaldson, Esq. [a next door neighbour of the Olivers], where I remained the night.”
+John Oliver appears to have had a somewhat unstable personality, which culminated in his death by suicide (shooting himself) in about 1821.
+Reverend Bell noted that Oliver had forsaken all professions of religion and succumbed to his lunacy.
+His neighbour, Donaldson, didn’t fare much better.
+Originally a devout Presbyterian, he seems to have degraded over time.
 Bell noted that Donaldson had “a most outrageous temper” and a “malicious disposition.”
-[Kennedy, pp. 22-23].
 Donaldson died in 1826.

-The Reverend William Bell of Perth noted that “The tragical death of William Oliver, at the Rideau Ferry on the 19th, creating a this time a universal thrill of horror.
-It was dreadful to think of a man so profanely wicked as he was, being sent into eternity in a moment” [Kennedy, pg 23].
-Word spread fast, on July 20, Peter Sweeney, the lockmaster at Jones Falls wrote in his diary “heard that Mr. Oliver was shot by a neighbour at Oliver's Ferry.”
+Reverend William Bell of Perth noted “The tragical death of William Oliver, at the Rideau Ferry on the 19th, creating at this time a universal thrill of horror.
+It was dreadful to think of a man so profanely wicked as he was, being sent into eternity in a moment.”
+Word spread fast, on July 20, Peter Sweeney, the lockmaster at Jones Falls, wrote in his diary “heard that Mr. Oliver was shot by a neighbour at Oliver’s Ferry.”
 The Toomys were jailed and later convicted of manslaughter.

-William’s murder wasn’t the end of the tale.
-As related at the beginning of this piece, stories grew over time that some travellers, arriving late at night to stay with the Olivers, never made the ferry crossing the next morning.
-These stories grew into a legend that William killed these pour souls, took their possessions, dismembered their bodies and hid those remains in under the floor and in the walls of his outbuildings.
-Legend says that this was confirmed when these buildings were torn down to make way for the new bridge across the narrows in 1874.
-Human bones were apparently found in the walls and under the floor, confirming the stories about William Oliver.
+William’s death wasn’t the end of the story.
+As related at the beginning of this tale, stories grew over time that some travellers, arriving late at night, stayed at Oliver’s house.
+But they were never seen making the ferry crossing the next morning.
+These stories developed into the legend that William killed these pour souls, took their possessions, dismembered their bodies and hid those remains.
+The legend says that when his buildings were torn down to make way for the new bridge across the narrows in 1874, human bones were apparently found in the walls and under the floors.

 The End